Mirijamz/MiGIS/README.md

 **Class field (integer):** Select the class identifier field of the training data set.

 ## 10. MiGIS 2.2 ROI evaluation [optional]
-To facilitate ROI validation the tool computes HTML boxplot diagrams for each input band of the multi-band raster.
-Thus 1-9 boxplot diagrams are created as output.
-A maximum of nine bands will be created, if the multi-band raster contains the TL, XPL and RL bands.This illustrates pixel value distribution (polygon area median) and standard deviation of the classes.
+To facilitate ROI validation the tool computes HTML box plot diagrams for each input band of the multi-band raster.
+Thus 1-9 box plot diagrams are created as output.
+A maximum of nine bands will be created, if the multi-band raster contains the TL, XPL and RL bands.
+This illustrates pixel value distribution (polygon area mean) and standard deviation of the classes.
 Classes showing increased similarity to others in most bands, also as classes broadly scattered values are likely to be confused with other classes.
 In addition, outlier ROIs can be identified in this way.
 The interactive HTML plot allows detailed data exploration (see [Fig. 6](https://github.com/Mirijamz/MiGIS/blob/main/Manual_figures/ROI_boxplot_exp%20.png).
-Raw median pixel values per ROI polygon for each band are stored in a CSV table.
+Raw mean pixel values per ROI polygon for each band are stored in a CSV table.

-**Note:** The column heads are b[bandnumber]_median and b[bandnumber]_stdev.
+**Note:** The column heads are b[bandnumber]_mean and b[bandnumber]_stdev.

 <p align="center">
   <img src="https://github.com/Mirijamz/MiGIS/blob/main/Manual_figures/ROI_boxplot_exp%20.png"
-alt="ROI band boxplot"/>
+alt="ROI band box plot"/>
 </p>

-Figure 6: Boxplot showing ROI value distribution of one band per class.
+Figure 6: Box plot showing ROI value distribution of one band per class.

 ### Additional information
 ### Input